 Kurukshetra has a whole lot of importance in history as it is a holy city of the state of Haryana.
 It is also known as ‘Land of Bhagwat Gita’, the holy book of Hindus.
 The epic Mahabharata revolved around Kurukshetra which is named after the King Kuru who was the ancestor of Kauravas and Pandavas as depicted in the epic.
-Also, the huge Kurukshetra war of Mahabharata was fought on this land when Bhagwat Gita was preached.
-There can be no other holy place with such great significance and history mainly for the Hindu devotees who have grown up hearing the stories of Mahabharata.
-According to ancient texts, Kurukshetra is not a city but a region of Lords and Kings.
+Also, the Kurukshetra war of Mahabharata was fought on this land.
+It is also the place where the great Lord Krishna recited Bhagwat Gita first time.
+There can be no other holy place with such great significance and history mainly for Hindu devotees who have grown up hearing the stories of Mahabharata.
+According to ancient texts, Kurukshetra is not a city but a place of Lords and Kings.
 It is a Hindu pilgrimage which has immense importance and a lot of devotees visit here to see the temples, pilgrimage centres and holy sites.

-550 ft in width and around 1500 ft in height the Sannihit Sarovar is believed to be the point where the seven tributaries of the Saraswati River meet.
+Sannihit Sarovar.
+550 ft in width and around 1500 ft in height, the Sannihit Sarovar is believed to be the point where the seven tributaries of the Saraswati River meet.
 And this is also the very place which is considered as the home of Lord Vishnu.

+Kurukshetra Festival.
 The Kurukshetra festival is one of the major festivals in which a great number of pilgrims gather around to take a holy dip in the Brahma Sarovar.
 The waters of this place are more or less considered quite sacred.
 Overall it is a great option to explore and experience.
-Read More..
+Read More

+Baisakhi.
 It is fundamentally a religious festival which is celebrated throughout the country.
 Moreover, it is also quite a celebrated festival which is celebrated with a great level of enthusiasm.
 It is usually celebrated on the 13th and 14th April of every year.
-Read More..
+Read More

 September to March is the best time to visit Kurukshetra as during these months the overall weather is quite pleasant and ideal for sightseeing activities.

-By Road - The overall connectivity via road network is quite good.
-Thus if you are planning a road trip then it would prove to be a convenient experience for you all.
+By Road.
+The overall connectivity via road network is quite good.
+Frequent public and private buses are available.
+Also, if you belong to neighbouring states or cities, you can easily enjoy a road trip via your personal motor vehicle.
+Thus, if you are planning a road trip then it would prove to be a convenient experience for you all.